So1ene/my-setup/windows.md

 Congratulations, you now have simple bash commands like `cd`, `ls`, `pwd`, `cat`, `find`...

-Configure your git information:
+Next, configure your git information.
+This is used by git to track who made what changes, etc.
 (Change 'Firstname' and 'Lastname' to your name)

-This is used by git to track who made what changes, etc.
 ```powershell
 git config --global user.name "Firstname Lastname"
 ```